mr-fotev/mr-fotev.github.io/README.md

 # Mandelbrot Set

-Combining different implementation techniques... not my own implementation by the way!
+Combining different implementation techniques... it's not my own implementation!

 Click on the canvas too zoom in the selected area.